UGC NET People & Environment 2026: Complete Guide

 Effects of Water Pollution

-• Death of aquatic (water) animals.
+• Death of aquatic (water) animals due to oxygen depletion and toxicity

-• Irrigation by polluted water affects plants resulting in yellowish coloration and defoliation.
+• Irrigation by polluted water affects plants, resulting in yellowish coloration and defoliation

-• Disruption of food-chains.
+• Disruption of food chains and ecological balance

-• Destruction of ecosystems.
+• Destruction of aquatic ecosystems and biodiversity loss

 Land Pollution